|Lukas (green sweater) should have turned and found the eggs on the perimeter.|

-Then, shortly after I was took the picture above, he got knocked over as the screaming hoard made it's way through the field.
+Shortly after I took the picture above, he got knocked over as the screaming hoard made it's way through the field.
 Mrs. LIAYF rushed out to pick him up, grab his hand, and help him search.
 But alas, there was little left.
 They ran all the way to the end and found only one egg.
 And they were some of the lucky ones.

-As I made my way out to find them it was like walking through the remnants of a fresh battlefield.
+As I made my way out to find them, it was like walking through the remnants of a freshly fought battlefield.
 There were dozens of crying and wounded kids being led away by their consoling parents, their baskets empty.
 Only a precious few had baskets filled with plastic booty.
 Needless to say Lukas was a bit upset himself at the result of his 'Hunt'.
 Mrs. LIAYF and I consoled and reassured him that we would reward him at home for his effort.

 But then, about an hour later an announcement came over the loudspeaker.
 "Line up now for the Adult Egg Hunt".
-Adult hunt?!
-It hit me that THIS was the time for me as a father to provide for my family.
+Adult hunt?!, I thought.
+Then it hit me that THIS was the time for me as a father to provide for my family.
 To gather some eggs and make my son happy.
-No matter what!
+And I'd do it no matter what!

 I quickly started over to the line up, where well over a hundred other parents were gathered as well.
 But as I was making my way over, I heard Lukas from behind me.
 He was coming to go with me.
 I hesitated, as this would certainly slow me down and take away any advantage my quickness would lend me against the other mostly middle aged participants.
 But I couldn't say no.